SICKAppSpaceCodingStarterKit/CSK_Module_MultiTCPIPServer/README.md

 1. Create, delete, rename and select the read message
 2. Event to register for data forwarding from the selected read message is shown here
 3. Enable or disable the IP address filter and add IP addresses to it here
-4. Check the latest received payload of the selected read message and IP address it was received from
 ![plot](./docu/media/readMessage.png)

 ### Write messages